-With respect to Inmax, in accordance with section 772(c)(2) of the Act, and where appropriate, we made adjustments to the starting price for billing adjustments and deductions for certain movement expenses for foreign inland freight, domestic brokerage and handling, international freight, U.S. brokerage and handling, U.S. duties, and other import fees.
-Pursuant to section 772(d)(1) of the Act, we made additional adjustments to export price for warranty expenses, other direct selling expenses (i.e., bank and fumigation charges), credit expenses, and indirect selling expenses.
+With respect to Inmax, in accordance with section 772(c)(2) of the Act, and where appropriate, we made deductions for certain movement expenses for foreign inland freight, domestic brokerage and handling, international freight, U.S. brokerage and handling, U.S. duties, and other import fees.
+Pursuant to section 772(d)(1) of the Act, we made additional adjustments to export price for other direct selling expenses (i.e., bank and fumigation charges), credit expenses, and indirect selling expenses.

 For Region, in accordance with section 772(c)(2) of the Act, and where appropriate, we made deductions from the starting price for certain movement expenses (e.g., foreign inland freight, and domestic brokerage and handling).
-Pursuant to section 772(d)(1) of the Act, we made additional adjustments to export price for warranty expenses, bank charges and late fees, credit expenses, and indirect selling expenses.
+Pursuant to section 772(d)(1) of the Act, we made additional adjustments to export price for warranty expenses, bank charges, credit expenses, certificate of origin expenses, and indirect selling expenses.